 - Alternate Power – We have all gone through periods of time when the electricity goes out.
-You don’t want to be stuck in the middle of the stairs with no power.
+You don’t want to be stuck in the middle of the stairs in the event of a power cut.
 Look for lifts with power options that include AC powered which have a battery power backup system.

 - Clean and Smooth Construction – You want a lift that has an enclosed motor and as few objects as possible that could possibly get the user’s clothing caught up in it.

 - Proper Installation Process – It’s important to choose a company with a high level of satisfaction from it’s customers and uses trained professionals and experienced technicians to install your stair lift.
 You want to ensure that the stair lift installation is done 100% properly for maximum safety and that they consider the structural integrity of your home before you make your purchase.
 Remember that you will need an electrical outlet nearby.

 - User Capability – If the user lives alone for any length of time, it’s extremely important that they have the physical strength and cognitive ability to use their lift properly, to buckle up and use the seat belt correctly and to be able to get on and off the lift safely.
 But if they require a little extra help to use the lift then it may not be appropriate for them if they are left alone for any length of time.

 - A Smooth Ride – A proper lift installation should provide it’s user with a comfortable ride, especially from a curved stairlift.
 Since they are mounted onto the stair treads (not the wall) they should be able to provide a comfortable and smooth ride.

 - Proper Maintenance – Finally, like any appliance or apparatus in your home, you want to keep up with a yearly maintenance schedule so that you can ensure it’s working at it’s optimal best and continues to do so for years to come.